 Why does this matter?

-Before CloudWatch metric streams, the only solution for AWS monitoring partners was to deploy a polling fleet and call multiple AWS APIs at regular intervals to retrieve the metrics and metadata.
+Before CloudWatch Metric Streams, the only solution for AWS monitoring partners was to deploy a polling fleet and call multiple AWS APIs at regular intervals to retrieve the metrics and metadata.
 The following table shows the differences between both solutions:

-API mode | Stream mode |
+Stream mode

-It requires an integration with each AWS service to collect the metrics. | All CloudWatch metrics from all AWS services and custom namespaces are available in New Relic at once, without needing a specific integration to be built or updated.
-There's one exception: When metrics are available to AWS CloudWatch with more than 2 hours delay, these metrics aren't included in the stream. |
+All CloudWatch metrics from all AWS services and custom namespaces are available in New Relic at once, without needing a specific integration to be built or updated.

 It adds an additional delay to metrics being available in New Relic for alerting and dashboarding.
-The fastest polling interval is 5 minutes. | Latency is significantly improved, since metrics are streamed in less than two minutes since they are available in AWS CloudWatch. |
+The fastest polling interval is 5 minutes.

-It may lead to AWS API throttling for large AWS environments. | AWS API throttling is eliminated. |
+It may lead to AWS API throttling for large AWS environments.

 Want to try out our Amazon CloudWatch Metric Streams integration?
 Sign up with New Relic for free, forever!